A Pocket Full of Rye is a work of detective fiction by Agatha Christie, published in 1953.

 - Proof Dare: When Inspector Neele accuses Mary Dove of being Ruby MacKenzie, Mary challenges him to prove it, "if you can."
 It turns out that she isn't Ruby, although she is a crook.

 - Screw Politeness, I'm a Senior!: The elderly and extremely blunt Miss Ramsbottom.
 When Pat says her second husband killed himself, Miss Ramsbottom says "Your fault?".

 - Sexy Secretary: The narration describes Miss Grosvenor, Rex's secretary, as "an incredibly glamorous blonde".
-There's office gossip that Miss Grosvenor and Rex are lovers but the narration clarifies that they are not, that Rex hired Miss Grosvenor as eye candy (since he already hasa Gold Digger of a Trophy Wife).
+There's office gossip that Miss Grosvenor and Rex are lovers but the narration clarifies that they are not, that Rex hired Miss Grosvenor as eye candy (since he already has a Gold Digger of a Trophy Wife) to help with business negotiations by confusing the other side.
 Lance is disappointed when he comes to the office and finds that Percival has replaced Miss Grosvenor with a much less attractive (but cheaper and more competent) secretary.

 - Smart People Play Chess: Lance and Pat play chess, marking them off as more intellectual than the rest of the Fortescue family.

 - Title Drop: Inspector Neele wonders how Rex Fortescue came to have "a pocket full of rye."
 The title is dropped again when Miss Marple makes the connection to the nursery rhyme.